judexzhu/knowledgebase/server-dell-cseries-c6220.md

  * The PCI-express riser does not ship with systems by default; order the riser if you need to fit PCI cards
  * The mez slot is mechanically different to previous Dell servers (C6100), so cards are not compatible
  * Cards in PCI and mez slots receive hot air from CPU and RAM; check PCI card tolerances before installing

+## Hardware support

+ * Call Dell on 01344-860456 with the service tag for the machine.
+ * Each C6220 in a chassis has its own service tag, and the chassis has a separate tag
+ * PSU faults can be opened against the chassis tag or a node tag
+ * [Use this](http://creativyst.com/Doc/Articles/HT/Dell/DellNumb.htm) to convert tags to express service codes

+Fault finding may require a DSET report to be generated.
+Use the latest available DSET revision, and use "RHEL6" or "RHEL7" as the OS type.
+DSET will not install or run properly if the LSI MegaCLI monitor is installed, so use RPM to remove this first and YUM to install it again afterwards if necessary.